-2014 is the 20th anniversary of the Thames Landscape Strategy (TLS).
-To celebrate the 20th anniversary a series of events and projects are planned across the TLS region.
-The centrepiece of these celebrations will be the re-creation of an Eighteenth century Chinese tea tent with an integral camera obscura that can be used as an educational tool to increase understanding about the remarkable Arcadian landscape.
+The TLS created a modern re-creation of an Eighteenth-century Chinese tea tent with an integral camera obscura that can be used as an educational tool to increase understanding about the remarkable Arcadian landscape.
 These ‘obscura tents’ were once a common feature along the Thames providing a magical way for everyone to interpret the environment around them.

-It is proposed to commission Mark Edwards MBE (Richmond Bridge Boathouses) to design and construct a modern and portable interpretation of a Tea Tent that incorporates a camera obscura at its top – reflecting an image of the surrounding landscape downwards to a table at the centre of the tent.
-This can be used at local fairs, educational days and special events.
+This modern and portable interpretation of a Tea Tent that incorporates a camera obscura at its top – reflecting an image of the surrounding landscape downwards to a table at the centre of the tent.

 Eighteenth Century Arcadia and the Camera Obscura